Rules to Better CRM for Users - 25 Rules

-If you have a lot of staff, it can be useful to use a separate calendar to make your bookings to stop them from covering your every day calendar making it hard to read.
+If you have a lot of staff, it can be useful to use a separate calendar to make your bookings - this stops them from covering your everyday calendar and making it hard to read.

 Unfortunately, you cannot use a sub-folder to track appointments in Outlook.
 You need to create a whole new email account and then add it to your Outlook folder.

 Using the example of SSW's crmtimeprosync@ account, this account is used to add appointments to the Service Calendar, and these are then added through the SSWBookings calendar in Outlook:

 Note: If using a separate Exchange calendar, it's highly recommended to login via Outlook Web Access (OWA) rather than loading it up as a shared calendar in your Outlook Desktop client.
 This is because it handles multiple users much better this way, and will avoid synching issues.

 For OWA Open browser’s incognito mode | go to https://outlook.office.com | logon with the crmtimeprosync@ account

 Go to Files | Add an account | Restart Outlook once it completes

 Please note you will need to get the password from your friendly SysAdmins.

 People are often very inconsistent with how they make appointments.
 Sometimes they use full days and sometimes they give a start and end time.
 It's important to be consistent.